Adult Ministry

 Contact: Kevin Neiley

-Other cookouts, retreats, ball games, etc. are scheduled throughout the year.
+Plus, enjoy cookouts, retreats, ball games, and more throughout the year!

 For information on upcoming events, visit pullen.org/connect or contact Nancy Petty.

-Pullen Mission Women: First Tuesdays at 10:00 am on Zoom
+Pullen Mission Women: Second Tuesdays at 10:00 am in 203 or on Zoom

 Contact: Chalice Overy